William Calcraft: Career as an executioner, 1829–1874

 Reporting on Calcraft's visit to Dundee to perform an execution in that city in April 1873, The Times newspaper observed that "if their visitor had been a Royal personage, or an eminent statesman he could hardly have been treated with greater consideration".
 They further reported that Calcraft arrived with only one piece of hand luggage, a carpet bag containing "a new rope, a white cap, and some pinioning straps".

+On 14th November 1864, Calcraft hanged Franz Müller outside Newgate Prison.
+Müller was convicted of murdering Thomas Briggs, a 69-year-old City of London banker, on 9th July 1864.
+The murder was the first ever carried out on a British train.
+Müller's execution was witnessed by 50,000 spectators.

 The number of executions Calcraft carried out is unrecorded, but it has been estimated at 450, of whom 35 were women, making him one of the most active of British executioners.
 Among his better-known victims was François Courvoisier, executed on 6 July 1840 outside Newgate Prison.
 Courvoisier had been valet to Lord William Russell, and had murdered his master after being caught stealing silverware from the household.

-Calcraft officiated at one of the very few executions of a husband and wife, and the first since 1700, when he hanged Marie and Frederick Manning at Horsemonger Lane Gaol on 13 November 1849.
+Calcraft officiated at one of the very few executions of a husband and wife, and the first since 1700, when he hanged Marie Manning and her husband at Horsemonger Lane Gaol on 13 November 1849.
 The couple had murdered Marie's wealthy lover, Patrick O'Connor, with the aim of stealing his money.
 Calcraft also officiated at the last public execution of a woman in Britain, Frances Kidder, who was hanged on 2 April 1868.
 Convicted of drowning her stepdaughter, she was executed in front of a crowd of 2,000, amongst whom was reported to be her husband.
 After her drop of 3 ft she struggled for "two or three minutes" before expiring.